SabreTools/MPF/CHANGELIST.md

 - Fix UI not updating properly on drive change
 - Add Xbox Series and PS5 to supported systems
 - Add PS5 type detection and version extraction
+- Add internal support for 3- and 4-layer discs

 ### 1.18 (2020-11-10)
 - Add more information extraction and generation for Aaru